AdelAchour/wc26-android/README.md

 ---

-## Open Source & License

-This project is licensed under the **MIT License**.
-The codebase is open for contributions, audits, and showcase reviews.

-Feel free to reach out to the developer or review the [Backend Repository](https://github.com/AdelAchour/wc26-backend) for more context on the server architecture!

----
 Disclaimer: This project is an independent open-source fan portfolio app and is not affiliated with, authorized, or endorsed by FIFA or any official World Cup organization.*